How to spend money wisely and have fun with your friends

+Getting together with friends is important and can be done simply and inexpensively with good planning.
 Everyone's budget and spending habits look different.
-Some friends might have more wiggle room for a spendy night out, and others may not.
-When your friends hit you up, you don't have to say "no" to everything in order to save money; but you also don't have to bust your budget either.
+Some friends might have more wiggle room for a spendy night out and others may not.
+When your friends hit you up, you don't have to say 'no' to everything to save money.
+You don't, however, have to bust your budget either.

-Ticket fees.
-Talk about something no one wants to spend money on.
-It might seem like a small amount, but eventually adds up, so avoid them if you can.
-Try this – if you're headed to a show and have time in advance, offer to swing by the box office to pick up tickets to avoid fees.
+- Don't let extra fees add up.
+Ticket fees can rack up and no one wants to pay them.
+It might seem like a small amount but it eventually adds up, so avoid them if you can.
+If you're headed to a show and have time in advance, offer to swing by the box office to pick up tickets to avoid fees.

-We've all been there: the check comes, its split evenly 6 ways, and suddenly you're somehow paying the equivalent of 3 entrees instead of paying for the one you had.
+- Don't get stuck paying more than you owe.
+We've all been there: the check comes, its split evenly 6 ways and suddenly you're somehow paying the equivalent of 3 entrees instead of paying for the one you had.
 "Wait, how'd that happen?"
-Nip it in the bud from the get-go and ask the group to agree on separate checks before you order, or ask the waiter up front for your own bill.
+Nip it in the bud from the get-go and ask the group to agree on separate checks before you order or ask the waiter up front for your own bill.

 - Be the party planner.
 If you're on a budget and want to help your friends who are too, take the lead making a budget-friendly agenda.
 A few ideas include gathering for appetizers and drinks rather than a full meal together, having a potluck or cookout or meeting at restaurants that have reasonably priced meals.
 There are so many inexpensive options.

 - Strategize for smart spending.
 Making events or get togethers more affordable, enjoyable and memorable for all may take some work since not everyone enjoys the same activities.
 Be sure to plan and discuss the options and voice your recommendations.
 When traveling or hanging out with friends, don't be shy about bringing up smart solutions with less cost.